Wednesday (TV series): Season 2

-For the second season, Rotten Tomatoes gave an 87% approval rating, based on 92 reviews.
+For the second season, Rotten Tomatoes gave an 87% approval rating, based on 97 reviews.
 The website's critics consensus states, "Wednesdays second season smartly opens up to include more of the whole Addams clan, backing up Jenna Ortega's lovably heartless teenager with an ookier and spookier ensemble."
 On Metacritic, it has a weighted average score of 65 out of 100 based on 29 critics, indicating "generally favorable" reviews.

 Lili Loofbourow of The Washington Post said Wednesday's second season is "tonally darker than its predecessors, and that sometimes feels like a drag on the show, especially when it veers away from the silly high school antics (such as the notorious dance sequence in Season 1).
 The spin-off suffers from some of the same conceptual instability that plagued the original films, but the latter, being comedies, managed their contradictions with hand-wavy humor."

-The episode "Woe Thyself" was particularly well-received, with many calling it the highlight of the season while praising the performances from Ortega and Myers.
-Alex Zalben of IGN went as far as to call it "the best episode of the series, period," and "[the only episode that] manages to properly balance supernatural shenanigans and the overall plot while elevating the central relationship of the show to the forefront and actually giving Wednesday and Enid clear arcs where they learn things about themselves and each other.
+The episode "Woe Thyself" was particularly well-received, with many calling it the standout of the season while praising the performances from Ortega and Myers.
+Alex Zalben of IGN deemed it "the best episode of the series, period," and "[the only episode that] manages to properly balance supernatural shenanigans and the overall plot while elevating the central relationship of the show to the forefront and actually giving Wednesday and Enid clear arcs where they learn things about themselves and each other.
 You know: a properly structured episode of television."